ginkgobioworks/gen/docs/graph_operators.md

 # Graph Operators

 _Build_ and _derive_ operations work purely with graphs - they take graphs as input and produce new graphs as output, unlike update operations which incorporate external data.
 The fundamental difference between build and derive lies in how they handle sequence relationships: build operations create new independent graphs by joining, replacing, or dividing sequences, while derive operations maintain a shared reference backbone across all input and output graphs, preserving the context of variants within the original sequence framework.
+This is not a hard rule, and it is possible to use derive operations to design cloning experiments for new constructs and vice versa.

 ## Derive
 ### Detach